 Do not place shores and mud sills on frozen ground.

-Provide Site drainage in order to prevent the washout of soil supporting mud sills and shores.
+Provide site drainage in order to prevent the washout of soil supporting mud sills and shores.

-Fabricate and erect formwork in accordance with CAN/CSA S269.3-M92 (R2013) to produce finished concrete conforming to the shape, dimensions, locations and levels indicated within the tolerances required by CAN/CSA A23.1-14.
+Fabricate and erect formwork in accordance with CSA S269.1-16 to produce finished concrete conforming to the shape, dimensions, locations and levels indicated within the tolerances required by CAN/CSA A23.1-19.

 Align form joints and make them watertight.
 Keep form joints to a minimum.

-Locate horizontal form joints for exposed columns 2,400 mm above the finished floor elevation.

 Use 25 mm chamfer strips on external corners and/or 25 mm fillets at interior corners and joints, unless specified otherwise in the Contract Documents.

 Form chases, slots, openings, drips, recesses, expansion and control joints as indicated in the Contract Documents.